SAP-samples/teched2022-IN264/exercises/ex1/README.md

 2. Search now for "Task Center" to ensure the service is entitled for the subaccount:
 <br>![](/exercises/ex1/images/manual_check_stc_entitlem.png)

+*//TODO LP and CF should already been enabled.
+So no need to check this*

 3. Additional search for "Launchpad" to validate also that this service is entitled for the subaccount.
 <br>![](/exercises/ex1/images/manual_check_lp_entitlem.png)